-The Company's other comprehensive income (loss) for the years ended December 31, 2022, 2021 and 2020 and AOCI balances as of December 31, 2022 and 2021 were comprised solely of foreign currency translation adjustments.
-Other comprehensive loss was \$431 million for the year ended December 31, 2022, and other comprehensive income was \$108 million and \$230 million for the years ended December 31, 2021 and 2020, respectively.
+The Company's other comprehensive income (loss) for the years ended December 31, 2022 and 2021 and AOCI balances as of December 31, 2022 and 2021 were comprised solely of foreign currency translation adjustments.
+Other comprehensive loss was \$431 million for the year ended December 31, 2022, and other comprehensive income was \$108 million for the years ended December 31, 2021.
 The accumulated balances reported in AOCI in the Consolidated Balance Sheets for currency translation adjustments were a net loss of \$103 million as of December 31, 2022 and a net gain of \$268 million as of December 31, 2021.
 There was no tax effect related to the components of other comprehensive income for all years presented.